Ostrogothic Kingdom: Gothic War and end of the Ostrogothic Kingdom (535–554)

 The Gothic War between the Eastern Roman Empire and the Ostrogothic Kingdom was fought from 535 until 554 in Italy, Dalmatia, Sardinia, Sicily and Corsica.
 It is commonly divided into two phases.
 The first phase lasted from 535 to 540 and ended with the fall of Ravenna and the apparent reconquest of Italy by the Byzantines.
 With the fall of Ravenna, the capital of the kingdom was brought to Pavia, which it became the last centres of Ostrogothic resistance that continued the war and opposed Eastern Roman rule.

-During the second phase (540/541–553), Gothic resistance was reinvigorated under Totila and put down only after a long struggle by Narses, who also repelled the 554 invasion by the Franks and Alamanni.
+During the second phase (540/541–553), Gothic resistance was reinvigorated under Totila and put down only after a long struggle by Narses in the Battle of Taginae and later in the Battle of Mons Lactarius.
+Narses also repelled the 554 invasion by the Franks and Alamanni, who were invited by the Goths.
 In the same year, Justinian promulgated the Pragmatic Sanction which prescribed Italy's new government.
 Several cities in northern Italy continued to hold out, however, until the late 560s.

 The war had its roots in the ambition of Justinian to recover the provinces of the former Western Roman Empire, which had been lost to invading barbarian tribes in the previous century (the Migration Period).
 By the end of the conflict Italy was devastated and considerably depopulated.
-As a consequence, the victorious Byzantines found themselves unable to resist the invasion of the Lombards in 568, which resulted in the loss of large parts of the Italian peninsula.
+As a consequence, the victorious Byzantines found themselves unable to resist the invasion of the Lombards in 568, which resulted in the loss of large parts of the Italian Peninsula.